 KIN 447 - Analytical & Communicative Techniques.
 3 Credits.

-Offered every term.
-Prereq., WRIT 101, WRIT 121 or WRIT 201.
+Prereq., WRIT 101 or equivalent.
 Analysis and communicative critique of literature, cinema, and other forms of popular media that contain allegorical life themes.
 Substantial reading, speaking and writing component.
 Emphasis on improving and maintaining communication skills.